 All students at Highland Elementary have the opportunity to develop their computer skills in the areas of word processing, language arts, math, graphic arts, internet research, music, database design, creative presentation and keyboarding.

-We have two computer labs available: Lab 5 has 31 total 21 ½” iMacs while the Library Lab has 31 total 20” iMacs accompanied with 8 Mac search stations.
+We have two computer labs available: Lab 5 has 33 total 21 ½” iMacs while the Library Lab has 33 total 20” iMacs accompanied with 8 Mac search stations.
 The computer labs are scheduled to be used regularly by our classroom teachers on a 4 or 5 day cycle rotation.
-In addition, Highland has a cart of 30 Acer Chromebooks.
+In addition, Highland has 3 carts of 32 Chromebooks.
 These were purchased with the site council’s fundraising dollars and are available to classrooms for Internet and Google Collab use.